dchudz/predcomps/notes/simulated-linear-model-interactions.md

 For simplicity this demonstration, I'll assume that $\mathbb{E}[y \mid v, u_1, \ldots, u_8]$ is known rather than estimated.

-(**Todo: Find a way to map these inputs and to a possible story with meaningful features and outcome.
+(**Todo: Find a way to map these inputs/output to a possible story with meaningful features and outcome.
 That would make it more interesting, easier to follow, and maybe generate more insight.**)

 ```r